stephengaito/laminar-scripts/Readme.md

 For my needs, I only really use Laminar in a "semi-continuous" mode.
 When ever I have major changes I fire up Laminar and start the overall build process for a particular project.
 To do this, I have written a small collection of bash scripts.
+You can find these scripts in the `bin` directory.

 On my development machine, I already have Docker installed so I use docker images to control the build / test / deploy environment.
 So one of the most important Laminar jobs I require, is a job to (re)build the basic docker images I use.
+You can find this job in the `jobs` directory.

 This repository contains a (small) collection of scripts and Laminar jobs.
-It also contains some Tips and Tricks documents (to remind myself how and why I have done things in the way they are).
+It also contains some Tips and Tricks documents to remind myself how and why I have done things in the way they are.

 Hopefully others will find these Tips and Tricks as well as the associated example Laminar jobs useful.
 (Your milage may vary).